-- For helicopter transportation, "mixing of Categories" is not allowed. - "Business as usual" - No passengers showing symptoms of illness can enter helicopters, unless the back-up doctor advises otherwise. - During flight, if one or more pax become sick the flight will automatically become Category C and the pax and crew have to follow the Category C procedure. - The seating arrangements for the various types of helicopters are described in Appendix 6 - Front row is kept clear of passengers to protect pilots, when cockpit-cabin divider is not installed. - Fresh air ventilation in the helicopters ensure that air is constantly renewed during the flights. - All passengers should wear a surgical mouth mask. - Helicopters will be thoroughly cleaned between each flight, and the personal space (armrests, headrests, seatbelt buckles, etc.) are disinfected.
+- For helicopter transportation, "mixing of Categories" is not allowed . - "Business as usual/ normal helicopter operations" - No passengers showing symptoms of illness can enter helicopters, unless the back-up doctor advises otherwise. - During flight, if one or more pax become sick the flight will automatically become Category C and the pax and crew have to follow the Category C procedure. - The seating arrangements for the various types of helicopters are described in Appendix 6 - Front row is kept clear of passengers to protect pilots, when cockpit-cabin divider is not installed. - Fresh air ventilation in the helicopters ensure that air is constantly renewed during the flights. - All passengers should wear a surgical face mask. - Helicopters will be thoroughly cleaned between each flight, and the personal space (armrests, headrests, seatbelt buckles, etc.) are disinfected.

-- For helicopter transportation, "mixing of Categories" is not allowed. - During flight, if one or more pax become sick the flight will automatically become Category C and the pax and crew have to follow the Category C procedure. - NB: lift-off only when the crew is assured that onward travel of the Category B passengers from DHA has been arranged for by the E&P operator or otherwise (see paragraph 12.2). - The seating arrangements for the various types of helicopters are described in Appendix 6. - Aircraft with appropriate passenger numbers ensuring minimum 2 m clearance distance from pilots. - Only the aft row in an AW139 and the aft two rows in an AW189 are to be used when cockpit-cabin divider is NOT installed - Cargo not allowed on this flight.
+- For helicopter transportation, "mixing of Categories" is not allowed.
+The outbound flight may transport goods and pax.
+The amount of pax going outbound is not more than the number of pax going inbound as strong regulations with regard to packaging of life vests as dangerous goods apply. - During flight, if one or more pax become sick the flight will automatically become Category C and the pax and crew have to follow the Category C procedure. - NB: lift-off only when the crew is assured that onward travel of the Category B passengers from DHA has been arranged for by the E&P operator or otherwise (see paragraph 12.2). - The seating arrangements for the various types of helicopters are described in Appendix 6. - Aircraft with appropriate passenger numbers ensuring minimum 2 m clearance distance from pilots when cockpit-cabin divider is NOT installed. - Only the aft row in an AW139 and the aft two rows in an AW189 are to be used when cockpit-cabin divider is NOT installed - Cargo not allowed on this flight. - Personal baggage is allowed to be carried on this flight.

-- For helicopter transportation, "mixing of Categories" is not allowed. - NB: dedicated helicopter flight performed by the regular helicopter operator (Category C medevac helicopter). - NB: lift-off only when the crew is assured that onward travel of the Category C patient from DHA has been arranged for by the E&P operator or otherwise (see paragraph 12.3). - The helicopter crew should also ascertain that the E&P operator informs Noordwest Security at DHA about the time of departure and estimated time of arrival at DHA to allow for preparation of the receipt of the Category C patient. - Aircraft with appropriate passenger numbers ensuring minimum 2 m clearance distance from pilots - Only the aft row of the helicopter to be used when cockpit-cabin divider is NOT installed - The seating arrangements for the various types of helicopters are described in Appendix 6. - The patient(s) should wear a FFP2 mask.
-If an FFP2 mask is not available, the patient shall wear a surgical mouth mask. - Cargo not allowed on this flight. - Personal baggage is allowed to be carried on this flight.
+- For helicopter transportation, "mixing of Categories" is not allowed.
+The outbound flight may transport goods and pax.
+The amount of pax going outbound is not more than the number of pax going inbound as strong regulations with regard to packaging of life vests as dangerous goods apply. - NB: dedicated helicopter flight performed by the regular helicopter operator (Category C medevac helicopter). - NB: lift-off only when the crew is assured that onward travel of the Category C patient from DHA has been arranged for by the E&P operator or otherwise (see paragraph 12.3). - The helicopter crew should also ascertain that the E&P operator informs Noordwest Security at DHA about the time of departure and estimated time of arrival at DHA to allow for preparation of the receipt of the Category C patient. - Aircraft with appropriate passenger numbers ensuring minimum 2 m clearance distance from pilots when cockpit-cabin divider is NOT installed. - Only the aft row of the helicopter to be used when cockpit-cabin divider is NOT installed - The seating arrangements for the various types of helicopters are described in Appendix 6. - The patient(s) should wear a FFP2 mask.
+If an FFP2 mask is not available, the patient shall wear a surgical face mask. - Cargo not allowed on this flight. - · Personal baggage is allowed to be carried on this flight.